Skip to main content

 How Open Technology Fund Compares

-Open Technology Fund directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 85/100 is 16 points above the Arts, Culture & Humanities category average.
-The organization holds 14.2 months of operating reserves, indicating strong financial stability.
+Open Technology Fund earns a NonprofitTruth efficiency grade of A (81/100).
+That is 25 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.20% of total revenue.
+The organization holds 14.2 months of operating reserves, indicating strong financial cushion.

 Financials